Zenoh Plugin

 Plugin Overview

 zenoh_plugin is a lightweight, efficient, real-time data transmission plugin designed to provide low-latency, high-throughput data transmission and processing capabilities for distributed systems.
-The zenoh plugin is particularly suitable for the following business scenarios:
+The zenoh plugin is particularly suitable when the following business scenarios are required:

 service discovery